ricalo/blog/_posts/2019-09-24-minecraft-server-freenas.md

 ```

 You have successfully installed a Minecraft server on FreeNAS.
 However, the
-server is running in an interactive session on the jail.
-The next section
+server is running in an interactive session on the jail, which means that the
-explains how to run the server without an interactive session.
+server stops if you close your shell.
+The next section explains how to run the
+server without an interactive session.

 ## Configuring the server as a daemon service